Durgeshhhhhh/Ai-checker/DEPLOY.md

-# 🚀 Deployment Guide (EC2 + Nginx + FastAPI)
+#  Deployment Guide (EC2 + Nginx + FastAPI)

-This guide explains how to deploy the **Ai-checker** project on AWS EC2 using Nginx, Gunicorn, and FastAPI.
+This guide explains how to deploy the Ai-checker project on AWS EC2 using Nginx, Gunicorn, and FastAPI.

 ---

-## 🌐 Step 0: Create AWS Account & EC2 Instance
+##  Step 0: Create AWS Account & EC2 Instance

 1. Create an AWS account at https://aws.amazon.com/
 2. Launch an EC2 Instance: